RESPONSE: Childless Millennials Going To Disney World Is Weird

-While I understand that I run this Disney focused fan site I am going to be defending my own decisions and choices, but even a non-Disney fan, can see the arguments being made by Mr.Oleksinski are thin and shortsighted.
+While I am aware that I run this Disney focused fan site and I am going to be defending my own decisions and choices, but even a non-Disney fan, you can see the arguments being made by Mr.Oleksinski are thin and shortsighted.
 I won't go over the whole thing, but I'll touch on some of the points the author doesn't appear to understand.

 In the rant, Mrs. Entitled Parent wrote:

 "WDW is a FAMILY amusement park!” she said.
 “Yet these IMMATURE millennials THROW AWAY THEIR MONEY ON USELESS CRAP!!!!"